edarchimbaud/vnpy/README.md

 1. Multi-functional quantitative trading platform (trader), integrated with a variety of trading interfaces, and for the development of specific strategies algorithms and functions to provide a simple and easy to use API for the rapid construction of quantitative trading applications required by traders.

-2. Covering the following domestic and international trading varieties of trading interface (gateway):
+2. Covering the following trading brokers:

     * Domestic market